 - Grains – rice, oats, wheat (and anything made with them like breads and pastas), rye, barley

-- Legumes – all beans, peas and peanuts, and foods derived from them.
-Soy and soy products are also eliminated during this phase
+- Legumes – beans, peas and peanuts, and foods derived from them.
+Soy and soy products are also commonly avoided during this phase

 - Nightshade vegetables – bell peppers (red and green), eggplants, tomatoes, and spices derived from them such as paprika